+Sleeping occupants

 Persons familiar with the premises Yes

 Persons unfamiliar with the premises No

 Occupants with disabilities

 Mobility-impaired Yes

 Hearing-impaired Yes

 Learning difficulties Yes

 Occupants in remote areas No

-Others No
+Others Yes

+Comments

-It is not known if new tenants who occupy the flats have any disabilities but an assessment of their ability to react to a fire within the premises is undertaken on taking upon residence and regularly reviewed.
-First Choice Homes Oldham regularly communicates with the residents to identify any vulnerable and mobility-impaired persons.
-Details of these are recorded in the premises information box located in the ground floor entrance foyer for the attention of the fire and rescue service in the event of a fire emergency.
-See recommendation 7.5-7.7.
+It is not known if new tenants who occupy the flats have any disabilities but an assessment of their ability to react to premises is undertaken upon taking up residence and regularly reviewed.
+First Choice Homes Oldham regularly co residents to identify any vulnerable and mobility-impaired persons.
+Details of these are recorded in the premises inf the ground floor entrance foyer for the attention of the fire and rescue service in the event of a fire emergency.
+See 7.7. ommunicates with the formation box located in